P-p-H-d/mlib/README.md

 	}

-If the given oplist contain the method MEMPOOL, then LIST\_DEF macro will create a dedicated mempool which is named with the given value of the method MEMPOOL, optimized for this kind of list:
+If the given oplist contain the method MEMPOOL, then LIST\_DEF macro will create a dedicated mempool that is named with the given value of the method MEMPOOL, optimized for this kind of list:

 * it creates a mempool named by the concatenation of "name" and "\_mempool",
 * it creates a variable named by the value of the method MEMPOOL with linkage defined